 The gray wolf reintroduction process has provided a unique educational opportunity for students to learn about wildlife management and wolves.

 fill out this form to request Colorado Parks and Wildlife staff participation in school programs at least 3 weeks in advance of the requested program date.
 CPW Education staff will respond with our ability to support your classroom program as soon as possible.

-Gray Wolf Reintroduction eNews now available
+Subscribe to the Gray Wolf Reintroduction eNews

 As the agency begins the planning and implementation process for reintroducing Gray Wolves to the state, we are dedicated to keeping the public informed and engaged throughout the process.